London Nature and Wildlife

 Surveying a Development Site

-After any ecological survey – including PEA surveys, protected species surveys and invasive species surveys – the ecologist in charge of the assessment will develop an ecology report that details the survey process and recommended next steps that will allow the development to progress despite the presence of valuable ecological features on the site.
+After any ecological surveys or further survey work, the ecology and planning consultants in charge of the site survey will develop an ecological survey report that details the survey process, further action and the recommended next steps that will allow the development proposals to progress despite the presence of valuable natural features on the site.
 You can then pass on your completed ecology survey report to the planning department of your local council and it will support your application for planning consent.

 Qualified Ecologists